 North America is the main market for various syrups.
 This is due to the high productivity and consumption of syrup in the area.

 The European market is in second place.
 The syrup growth prospects in the Asia-Pacific region are promising due to the increase in disposable income in the region, increasing urbanization, and the spread of Western food trends.

 Rice syrup is used as a sweetener in a variety of applications such as cereals, tea, coffee, juice, bakery products, honey substitutes, and many other applications.

 Rice syrup caters to health-conscious consumers who are looking for sweetness and minimal harm to the body.
-In addition, like most glucose corn syrups, rice syrup also contains glucose, maltose, and high sugar.
+In addition, like most glucose corn syrups, xarope de arroz also contains glucose, maltose, and high sugar.
 According to one manufacturer, they produce brown rice syrup containing 3% glucose, 45% maltose and 50% soluble complex sugar (high sugar).
 By definition, rice syrup is a low-conversion glucose syrup.
 It helps fight diabetes and other diseases.